5 Tips on How to Make Your Hotel Stand Out

-Your job is not simply to manage day-to-day operations; it is also to help your hotel develop.
+Your job is not simply to manage the day-to-day operations; it is also to help your hotel develop.
 Regularly examine procedures and systems and ask your employees for input.
-Aim to get things right the first time and save time by planning your daily tasks.
+Aim to get things right the first time and save time by planning your daily operations.

 Tip #4 Get Social

-Your guests are likely to be using social media, so you need to stay connected.
+Your guests are most likely active on social media so you need to stay connected.
 A Facebook page, Instagram or Twitter account can help you communicate promotions at your hotel in a way that doesn’t affect your marketing budget.
 Share news, photos, events and other interesting information with your followers.
 Also, keep track of online reviews of your hotel and make sure you interact with your guests on TripAdvisor.

 Tip #5 The Customer Is Always Right

-With these 5 tips, you can easily make your hotel stand out, simply by improving your presence, service and standards.
+With these 5 tips, you can easily make your hotel stand out, simply by improving your presence, service and standard.